hexedwalnut/fen-ttrpg/content/core/chapters/actor-creation.md

 The GM then determines a few things:

 1. Your character's maximum life-span and date of death if nothing else kills you first.
+2. The GM can give you any other specializations that makes sense for your character based on backstory, alternately the GM might give you additional specialization points to start the game.

+## Advancement

+## Death and Dying

+If damage causes you to fall to zero hit points, you gain one *wp* and the [wounded]({{< ref "/core/ref/wounded-condition.md" >}}) condition.
+Each time you take damage while at zero hit point, you gain another *wp* and the wounded condition if you don't already have it.